dhannn/saxpy-c-asm/README.md

 ## Comparing Debug and Release Mode
 The figures below compare the average runtime (in seconds) with regards to their execution mode.
-Aside from the C implementation's $2^{28}$ test cases, it can be observed that every other case shows runs on Release Mode outperforming those on Debug Mode.
+Aside from the C implementation's $2^{28}$ test cases, it can be observed that every other case shows runs on Release Mode outperforming those on Debug Mode by a small margin.
 This can be noted as Release Mode's average runtime of 0.15681 seconds. is less than Debug Mode's 0.162631667 seconds.
 ![image](https://github.com/dhannn/saxpy-c-asm/assets/90260852/44cdfa0e-b840-4dbc-96b6-31e9e3dc060c) <br>
 ![image](https://github.com/dhannn/saxpy-c-asm/assets/90260852/e0d601f9-3e0f-457e-9a84-d0ad24b26558)